Martha Jefferson Randolph: Slavery

 Randolph's maternal grandfather John Wayles had two families, one with his wife Martha Epps and another with an enslaved woman Betty Hemings, whose children were owned by and served the Wayles family.
 In 1773, when Randolph had been married one year, her grandfather died and she inherited 135 slaves, which included her half-aunts and uncles of the Hemings family, and 11,000 acre.
-At Monticello, another of Randolph's half-aunts, Sally Hemings (a daughter of John Wayles and Betty Hemings) had children with Thomas Jefferson.
+Another of Randolph's half-aunts, Sally Hemings (a daughter of John Wayles and Betty Hemings) who may have had children with Thomas Jefferson, lived at Monticello.

 When Randolph lived in Paris, she learned that there were countries where slavery was not legal and said to her father, "I wish with all my soul that the poor Negroes were all freed".
 She also said, in keeping with the sentiments of her father, that she "detested" the unjust treatment of blacks, and the way that it fostered cruelty in whites.
 She attempted to keep slaves with their families when she could and did free some slaves, but she kept many that she later was forced to sell by creditors to settle outstanding debts.
 For instance, in 1827, after her father's death, she sold 130 slaves, resulting in the separation of families.
 The remaining slaves were her most valuable assets, and she hired them out when she could for income.
 She sold two more slaves in 1833.
 She also punished enslaved people who did not do what she wanted, sometimes physically.
 In 1833 Randolph's daughter Cornelia described an instance where she held a woman down while her mother whipped her, inflicting the flagellation "pretty severely."

 In 1831, her son Thomas unsuccessfully lobbied for a plan for Virginia to abolish slavery gradually and colonize slaves in Africa, a proposal that Randolph supported.
 She also considered moving to a free state.
 Although she freed several slaves in her wills, she relied on their efforts throughout her life.